kontent-ai/gatsby-packages/README.md

 ### B) Install plugin to your existing Gatsby project

-1. Install the [gatsby-source-kentico-cloud](https://www.npmjs.com/package/gatsby-source-kentico-cloud) NPM package,
+1. Install the [@kentico/gatsby-source-kontent](https://www.npmjs.com/package/@kentico/gatsby-source-kontent) NPM package,

     ```sh
-    npm install --save gatsby-source-kentico-cloud
+    npm install --save @kentico/gatsby-source-kontent
     ```

 1. Configure the plugin in `gatsby-config.js` file

-    > The source plugin uses the [Kentico Kontent SDK](https://github.com/Kentico/kontent-delivery-sdk-js/#kentico-kontent-delivery-sdk) in the background.
+    > The source plugin uses the [Kentico Kontent SDK](https://github.com/Kentico/kontent-delivery-sdk-js/tree/7.0.1#kentico-kontent-delivery-sdk) in the background.

-   * `deliveryClientConfig`* - [Kentico Kontent client configuration object](https://github.com/Kentico/kentico-kontent-js/blob/delivery%405.7.2/packages/delivery/DOCS.md#client-configuration) of the JS SDK (like Preview API, Secure API, etc.).
+    * `deliveryClientConfig`* - [Kentico Kontent client configuration object](https://github.com/Kentico/kontent-delivery-sdk-js/blob/7.0.1/DOCS.md#client-configuration) of the JS SDK (like Preview API, Secure API, etc.).
-  * `languageCodenames`* - array of language codenames that defines [what languages a configured for the project](https://developer.kenticocloud.com/docs/localization#section-project-languages) - the first one is considered as the **default one**.
+    * `languageCodenames`* - array of language codenames that defines [what languages a configured for the project](https://docs.kontent.ai/tutorials/develop-apps/get-content/getting-localized-content?tech=javascript#section-project-languages) - the first one is considered as the **default one**.
 Initial "Getting started" project has configured just one language `default`.

     **Configuration object** ([example](https://github.com/Kentico/gatsby-starter-kentico-cloud/blob/master/gatsby-config.js))

-      * `deliveryClientConfig`* - [Kentico Kontent client configuration object](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/DOCS.md#client-configuration) of the JS SDK (like Preview API, Secure API, etc.).
+      * `deliveryClientConfig`* - [Kentico Kontent client configuration object](https://github.com/Kentico/kontent-delivery-sdk-js/blob/7.0.1/DOCS.md#client-configuration) of the JS SDK (like Preview API, Secure API, etc.).
-      * `languageCodenames`* - array of language codenames that defines [what languages a configured for the project](https://developer.kenticocloud.com/docs/localization#section-project-languages) - the first one is considered as the **default one**.
+      * `languageCodenames`* - array of language codenames that defines [what languages a configured for the project](https://docs.kontent.ai/tutorials/develop-apps/get-content/getting-localized-content?tech=javascript#section-project-languages) - the first one is considered as the **default one**.
 Initial "Getting started" project has configured just one language `default`.

       \* required property